htdebeer/pandocomatic/index.md

 Any directory can be used as a *pandocomatic data directory*, there are no conventions or requirements for this directory other than being a directory.
-However, it is recommended to create a meaningful sub directory structure rather than to put everything together.
-For example, a sub directory for processors, filters, CSL files, and pandoc templates makes it easier to point to these assets.
+However, it is recommended to create a meaningful sub directory structure.
+For example, a sub directory for processors, filters, CSL files, and pandoc templates makes it easier to manage and point to these assets.

-The setting `match-files` controls how pandocomatic chooses a template to use to convert a file.
+The setting `match-files` controls how pandocomatic selects the template to use to convert a file.
 Possible values for `match-files` are `first` and `all`.
-These options have the following effect: Pandocomatic matches a file to a template as follows:
+Pandocomatic matches a file to a template as follows:

 1. If the file has one or more `use-template` statements in the *pandocomatic* metadata, it will use these specified templates.